rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

     plugin: none
 ```

-Then, in the `addons` section of the YAML, you can add the add-on manifest of a cluster that has the network plugin-that you want.
-In the below example, we are replacing the Canal plugin with a Flannel plugin by adding the add-on manifest for the cluster through the `addons` field:
+Then, in the `addons` section of the YAML, you can add the `configmap` file of a cluster that has the network plugin-that you want.
+In the below example, we are replacing the Canal plugin with a Flannel plugin by adding a network plug-in manifest as a `configmap` for the cluster through the `addons` field:

 ```
 addons: |-